-Fig. S23.
-Calculation process for the metaplasticity-inspired neural network.
-(A) Schematic of the forward and backward procedure in the neural network computation process, where the binary-value weights are adopted for inference and the analog-value hidden weights are updated with a nonlinear function and gradients.
-(B) The nonlinear function fmeta whose variables include hyperparameters m and analog-value weights Wh.
+Supplementary Fig. 23.
+Calculation process for the metaplasticity-inspired neural network. a, Schematic of the forward and backward procedure in the neural network computation process, where the binary-value weights are adopted for inference and the analog-value hidden weights are updated with a nonlinear function and gradients. b, The nonlinear function fmeta whose variables include hyperparameters m and analog-value weights Wh.